Consent to Sever Land

 If a survey plan of the subject property is not available, you can submit a sketch map with the minor variance application to provide clarification of the variance you are applying for.

-You must provide the following details with your sketch map:
+You must provide these details with your sketch map:

 - The true dimensions of the property for which the application is being made